Aboyne Lodge SEN Department

 - Where a child is falling behind or not making adequate progress extra support is put in place.
 (See “What we Offer” section on the school website for different types of intervention) This may initially be light touch in class support and close monitoring by the class teacher and LSA.
 If a child continues to fall behind or not make expected progress discussions will take place between teachers, parents, pupils and the SENCO.
 Additional support may be put in place or outside agencies may be involved depending on the need.
 Parents will be informed and involved at every point along the process.

 - Assessments will be done at the start and end of each intervention in order to monitor progress and measure impact.
-Parents will be informed of the progress at each consultation or provision map meeting.
+Parents will be informed of the progress at each consultation or arranged meeting.

 - Our school follows the ‘Assess, Plan, Do, Review’ model of intervention and support.
 Parents and children are involved in every step of the process.